swiftlang/swift-evolution/proposals/0355-regex-syntax-run-time-construction.md

       | '\'? <Character>
 ```

 Atoms are the smallest units of regex syntax.
 They include escape sequences, metacharacters, backreferences, etc. The most basic form of atom is a literal character.
 A metacharacter may be treated as literal by preceding it with a backslash.
 Other literal characters may also be preceded by a backslash, in which case it has no effect, e.g `\%` is literal `%`.
-However this does not apply to either non-whitespace Unicode characters, or to unknown ASCII letter character escapes, e.g `\I` is invalid and would produce an error.
+However this does not apply to either non-whitespace Unicode characters, or to unknown ASCII letter and number character escapes, e.g `\I` is invalid and would produce an error. `(...)[\1]` is similarly invalid, as a backreference may not appear in a custom character class.

 #### Anchors